- Average weekly earnings in Great Britain

 Average weekly earnings

-Average weekly earnings measure money paid by employers to employees in Great Britain before tax and other deductions from pay.
-The estimates are not just a measure of pay rises because they also reflect, for example, changes in the overall structure of the workforce.
+Average weekly earnings, detailed in our Guide to labour market statistics methodology, measure money paid by employers to employees in Great Britain before tax and other deductions from pay.
+The estimates are not just a measure of pay rises, because they also reflect, for example, changes in the overall structure of the workforce.
 More high-paid jobs in the economy would have an upward effect on the earnings growth rate.

-People not in the labour force (also known as economically inactive) are not in employment but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks and/or they are unable to start work in the next two weeks.
+People not in the labour force (also known as economically inactive in our Guide to labour market statistics methodology) are not in employment but do not meet the internationally accepted definition of unemployment.
+This is because they have not been seeking work within the last four weeks or they are unable to start work in the next two weeks.
 The economic inactivity rate is the proportion of people aged between 16 and 64 years who are not in the labour force.

 Employment measures the number of people in paid work or who had a job that they were temporarily away from (for example, because they were on holiday or off sick).
-This differs from the number of jobs because some people have more than one job.
+This differs from the number of jobs, because some people have more than one job.
 The employment rate is the proportion of people aged between 16 and 64 years who are in employment.
+See our Guide to labour market statistics methodology for a more detailed explanation.

 Unemployment measures people without a job who have been actively seeking work within the last four weeks and are available to start work within the next two weeks.
 The unemployment rate is not the proportion of the total population who are unemployed.
-It is the proportion of the economically active population (those in work plus those seeking and available to work) who are unemployed.
+It is the proportion of the economically active population (people in work and those seeking and available to work) who are unemployed.
+See our Guide to labour market statistics methodology for more information.

 Vacancies are defined as positions for which employers are actively seeking recruits from outside their business or organisation.
-The estimates are based on the Vacancy Survey; this is a survey of businesses designed to provide estimates of the stock of vacancies across the economy, excluding agriculture, forestry and fishing (a small sector for which the collection of estimates would not be practical).
+The estimates are based on the Vacancy Survey.
+This is a survey of businesses designed to provide estimates of the stock of vacancies across the economy, excluding agriculture, forestry, and fishing (a small sector for which the collection of estimates would not be practical).
+For more information, see our Guide to labour market statistics methodology.

 Pay As You Earn (PAYE) Real Time Information (RTI)

 These data come from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) system.
-They cover the whole population rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
-The release is classed as Experimental Statistics as the methodologies used to produce the statistics are still in their development phase.
+They cover the whole population, rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
+The release is classed as experimental statistics (see our Guide to experimental statistics methodology), as the methodologies used to produce the statistics are still in their development phase.
 As a result, the series are subject to revisions.

-A more detailed glossary is available in our Guide to labour market statistics.Back to table of contents
+A more detailed glossary is available in our Guide to labour market statistics methodology.Back to table of contents

-Our Comparison of labour market data sources article compares data sources and discusses some of the main differences.
+Our Comparison of labour market data sources methodologycompares data sources and discusses some of the main differences.

 For more information on how labour market data sources are affected by the coronavirus (COVID-19) pandemic, see our Coronavirus and the effects on UK labour market statistics article.

-Our latest data and analysis on the impact of coronavirus on the UK economy and population are available on our dedicated Coronavirus web page.
+Our latest data and analysis on the impact of coronavirus on the UK economy and population are available on our dedicated Coronavirus webpage.
 This is a hub for all special coronavirus-related publications, drawing on all available data.
 In response to the developing coronavirus pandemic, we are working to ensure that we continue to publish economic statistics.
-For more information, please see our COVID-19 and the production of statistics webpage.
+For more information, please see our COVID-19 and the production of statistics statement.

 Following the UK's exit from the EU, new governance arrangements are being put in place that will support the adoption and implementation of high-quality standards for UK economic statistics.
 These governance arrangements will promote international comparability and add to the credibility and independence of the UK's statistical system.